Locations:

 You’ll need to make specific preparations leading up to the day of your surgery.
 You may need additional imaging tests.
 Or you might need to take medication or follow specific dietary guidelines.
 Your provider will talk with you before your appointment so you know what to expect.

-Because you’ll receive general anesthesia for your procedure, you should arrange for a friend or family member to drive you to and from your surgery.
+Because you’ll receive general anesthesia for your procedure, you should arrange for someone to drive you to and from your surgery.

 What happens during an adrenalectomy?

 During an adrenalectomy, a surgeon removes part or all of your adrenal gland(s).
-They can do this in one of three ways:
+They can do this a few different ways:

 Advertisement

-During a consultation with your healthcare provider, they’ll review these options with you and determine which one is best for your situation.
+Your healthcare provider will review these options with you and determine which method is best for your situation.

 On average, an adrenalectomy takes about two to three hours to complete.

-What are the risks or complications of an adrenalectomy?
+What are the potential complications of adrenal gland removal?

-As with any surgical procedure, complications may occur.
-They’re more likely with an open adrenalectomy than with laparoscopic or robotic adrenalectomy.
+As with any surgical procedure, complications can happen.
+They’re more likely with an open adrenalectomy.

 Possible complications include: